-The Choose CFS Install Folder dialog box opens.
+The Installation directory dialog box opens.
 Go to the next step.

-• To use an existing CFS, clear the Install a new CFS check box and click Next.
+To use an existing CFS, clear the Install a new CFS check box and click Next.

-Another dialog box opens.
-Type the Hostname and Port of your existing CFS installation.
-Then, click Next and go to Step 16.
+Type the Hostname and Port of your existing CFS.
+Click Next and go to Step 16.